Kidnapping of Colleen Stan: Kidnapping

 On May 19, 1977, 20-year-old Colleen Stan was hitchhiking from her home in Eugene, Oregon, to a friend's home in Westwood, California, where she was going to attend a birthday party.
 Cameron Hooker (born November 5, 1953) kidnapped Stan after picking her up along Interstate 5 in Red Bluff, California.
 Stan stated that she was an experienced hitchhiker and earlier had declined two rides before accepting Hooker's.
-She reportedly "felt confident climbing into the blue van," because Hooker's wife, Janice (born 1958), and their baby were in the car.
+She reportedly "felt confident climbing into the blue van", because Hooker's wife, Janice (born 1958), and their baby were in the car.

 When they stopped at a gas station along the way, Stan went to use the restroom.
-"A voice told me to run and jump out a window and never look back," she recalled, but she calmed her fears and went back to the car.
+She recalled, "A voice told me to run and jump out a window and never look back", but she calmed her fears and went back to the car.
 Around 20 minutes into the ride Cameron pulled off the highway, claiming to be interested in investigating some nearby caves.
-It was at this point, Stan said, that "Janice got out of the car and went down to a lake with the baby.
+Stan said it was at this point that "Janice got out of the car and went down to a lake with the baby.
 They were playing when Cameron got into the back seat and held a knife to my throat.
 He tied me up and placed a box over my head."
 She was subsequently locked in a wooden "headbox" that was designed to prevent light, sound, and fresh air from entering.